soumyajit-1991/minervasutra-software/PROJECT_SUMMARY.md

 7. Implement caching strategies

 ## Conclusion
-The Pharmacy Management System is now fully functional with:
+The MINERVASUTRA is now fully functional with:
 - ✅ Complete frontend-backend connectivity
 - ✅ All major CRUD operations working
 - ✅ Proper error handling and loading states